 If you want a ladder installed to get up there the starting point is to get your loft hatch opening downwards.
 This can take a couple hours depending on what sort of loft hatch you have in place.

-Then installing the ladder is usually quite simple – so long as there is space in the loft to store it so that it opens in the right direction to where you have space in your hallway.
-The main thing to look out for is that it is long enough.
+Then installing the ladder is usually quite simple so long as there is space in the loft to store it so that it opens in the right direction to where you have space in your hallway.
+Make sure that you order a ladder that is long enough to reach the floor.

 This really makes a big difference to how comfortable you will feel going in and out of a loft.
 For peace of mind we can get a light wired into your mains – so long as there is some power source in the loft (usually there is).
 If there isn’t it can become quite expensive.